 What type of content do you primarily create?

-How do you use your iPhone as a webcam?
+How to use iPhone as a Mac webcam

-The first step in using your iPhone as a webcam is to check your specs.
-Since this is a new feature, you’ll need fairly up-to-date operating systems on both your iPhone and your Mac.
+The first step in using your iPhone as a webcam with Apple Continuity Camera is to check your specs.
+Since this feature requires specific system requirements, you'll need fairly up-to-date operating systems on both your iPhone and your Mac.

 Important things to note include: